nisaacson/docker-riak-2.0/README.md

 # Notes

+See `./vagrant_scripts/solo.sh` and `./vagrant_scripts/join.sh` to see what all the port mappings in the `docker run ...` command are about.

 * Backend: The riak container is configured to use the [leveldb backend](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/).
 * Search: The riak container is configured with yokozuna enabled